 It’s a normal day when, suddenly, a dental emergency in Houston rears its head.
-In addition to being inconvenient, dental trauma can be painful and leave your oral health compromised.
-At our office, whether you have a severe toothache, a broken or lost restoration, or a laceration, we can provide comprehensive and effective care to leave you feeling whole again.
-To get relief from any type of dental emergency, contact us to request a visit with Dr. Gray or Dr. Newman today!
+In addition to being inconvenient, dental emergencies can be painful and leave your oral health compromised.
+At our dental office, whether you have a severe toothache, a broken tooth, or a lost restoration, we can provide comprehensive and effective care to restore your happy, healthy smile.
+To get relief for any type of urgent dental need, contact us to request a visit with your emergency dentist in Houston, TX, Dr. Gray or Dr. Newman, today!

 Hands down, the best form of treatment for any type of dental emergency is prevention.
 A simple way to go about this is to practice excellent oral hygiene, which should include brushing and flossing your teeth at least two times a day.
 This, coupled with six-month preventive care appointments, helps to fortify your oral health.
 If you’re involved in any type of sport, we highly recommend you wear a mouthguard to protect you in the case of a sudden blow to the mouth.